 Pedal Ahead creates lifestyles through socially conscious transportation.
-By providing electric bicycles, our goal is to enhance quality of life opportunities for participants who would not have the financial means nor exposure to alternative transportation benefits - we enhance quality of life through physical, mental and environmental health.
+By providing electric bicycles, our goal is to enhance quality of life opportunities for participants who would not have the financial means nor exposure to alternative transportation benefits.
+We prioritize e-bike distributions to applicants in a low-income threshold of $49,000, or below - while providing quality of life enhancements through physical, mental and environmental health.

 Join the Pedal Ahead Movement!